Mestranol: Pharmacology

 Mestranol is a biologically inactive prodrug of ethinylestradiol to which it is demethylated in the liver (via O-Dealkylation) with a conversion efficiency of 70% (50 μg of mestranol is pharmacokinetically bioequivalent to 35 μg of ethinylestradiol).
-It has been found to possess 0.1 to 2.3% of the relative binding affinity of estradiol (100%) for the estrogen receptor, compared to 75 to 190% for ethinylestradiol.
+It has been found to possess 0.1–2.3% of the relative binding affinity of estradiol (100%) for the estrogen receptor, compared to 75–190% for ethinylestradiol.

 The elimination half-life of mestranol has been reported to be 50 minutes.
 The elimination half-life of the active form of mestranol, ethinylestradiol, is 7 to 36 hours.

 The effective ovulation-inhibiting dosage of mestranol has been studied in women.
 It has been reported to be about 98% effective at inhibiting ovulation at a dosage of 75 or 80 μg/day.
 In another study, the ovulation rate was 15.4% at 50 μg/day, 5.7% at 80 μg/day, and 1.1% at 100 μg/day.